 14. Christmas in New Market

-December 1-2: Christmas In New Market 2017 begins Friday, December 1, 7 pm, with New Market’s annual Christmas Tree lighting at the Community Park located on East Main Street.
+December 1st: Christmas In New Market 2017 begins at 10 AM with a Christmas parade complete with a Fife and Drum performance.
+New Market’s annual Christmas Tree lighting at the Community Park located on East Main Street.

 15. Christmas in St. Michaels

 December 8th in St. Michaels, MD: The Talbot Christmas Parade begins at 1030AM and includes marching bands, antique cars and boats, fire engines, horses, kazoo bands and llamas?!
 Santa and Mrs. Claus will arrive on an antique sleigh.
 Other free events during Christmas in St. Michaels include visiting the Gingerbread House Display, various live Christmas music performances (including a Celebration of Choirs with area choirs singing holiday music), and the Tree Lighting from 5-730PM.